sarons/react-recycled-scrolling/README.md

 All that is required is
 * **attrList**: A list of items
-* **itemFn**: A React function component or even just a function that returns jsx for each element
+* **itemFn**: A React functional component or even just a function that returns jsx for each element

 ```javascript
 const numberList = []